AI-ON/ai-on.org/projects/multitask-and-transfer-learning.md

-1. **Transfer Learning**: How much a given architecture improves on an unseen game when it untrained versus when it is first trained on other games.
+1. **Transfer Learning**: How much a given architecture improves on an unseen game when it is untrained versus when it has been trained on other games firest.
 Measured as a ratio of total score pre-trained vs. untrained.
-Ratio is averaged using cross-validation given that there is a small number of available games and the large differences between individual games.
+Ratio is averaged using cross-validation given that there is a small number of available games and the fact that high scores are not comparable across games.
-2. **Multitask Learning**: How well a given architecture does across all games in terms of absolute score vs. best human performance on each game.
-Measured as top scores across all Atari games for a single architecture and set of weights.
+2. **Multitask Learning**: How well a given architecture does across all games with a single architecture and set of weights.
+Rather than an aggregate, this result will be a vector of top scores achieved for each game.

 In addition to the scores, the benchmark will also make some strict demands on the architecture itself due to the testing/training regime:

 - Training will happen on random games sequentially.
 After each loss a new random game from the training set will be selected to play next.
-- No out of band signal will be given to indicate which game is being played, so architectures that need to allocate a set of extra weights for each game will have to be more clever.
+- **No out of band signal** will be given to indicate which game is being played, so architectures that need to allocate a set of extra weights for each game will have to be more clever.
-- All games in ALE will be used, even ones which standard DQNs perform poorly on like Montezuma’s Revenge.
+- All games in ALE will be used, **even ones which standard DQNs perform poorly on** like Montezuma’s Revenge.

 ## Data Sets